relrod/relrod/README.md

 I'm Rick, nice to meet you!
 I'm currently learning and excited about Rust!

+I wear many hats, but broadly, I am a senior software engineer with years of site reliability experience.

 #### Interests

 My software-related research interests are primarily focused around functional programming and type theory.
 I'd love to see the general quality of software in our industry increase, and I believe that formal verification through type theory is the leading edge toward that.
 Feel free to talk to me about these things at any time. :-)